You have no items in your cart.

 So, here are some questions to help you think about this.

-(Is it fear?
+- What is your reason for staying?
+Is it fear?
 Is it commitment?
-Is it your children?)
+Is it your children?

-Do you have a plan in case separation becomes necessary?
+- Have you created a plan in case separation becomes necessary?

 These are all really helpful questions to ask yourself so that you can feel confident in your decision to stay or not.